Verssgn/Sync-Story/README.md

 ---
 ### TODO
-- Rewrite it to make not trash
+- Rewrite it to make it not trash
 - Add custom folder support
 - Add more emulators
 - Figure out a way to update games without restarting or just remove restart feature